 Some of my favorite styling work has been: music videos for Gnarls Barkley and Kasabian, photo portraits for Thievery Corporation, DJ Hell, Brazilian Girls, Home Video, and Fatboy Slim, fashion shows for designers Diego Binetti and Ashley Tyler, online photography for Bergdorf Goodman, commercial work with the UK director ensemble, Tomato, and a short ad-film with director Michel Gondry for Motorola.

-Nomadic Thread Society sprang up organically, like water in a spring.
-The challenge of running it is both humbling and gratifying.
-My newest wish is to be able to share what I’ve learned as an independent entrepreneur, and to that end I’m cultivating a small business mentorship practice.
-I’m crafting a series of workshops for entrepreneurs at different points in their business lives.
-They’re called Enterprise Matrixes, and have the aim of sorting people out with resources, operations documents, and a basic owner’s manual for operating their own business.
-They’re basically what I would have loved to have access to in years 0, 2, and 5 of Nomadic Thread Society’s trajectory.
+Nomadic Thread Society sprang up totally organically, the challenge of running it is both humbling and gratifying.
+My newest mission is to share what I’ve learned as an independent entrepreneur, and to that end I’ve been cultivating a solopreneur mentorship practice.
+I’ve honed a series of workshops for founders at different points in their business lives.
+They’re called Enterprise Matrixes, and have the aim of sorting people out with best practices, resources, operations documents, and a basic owner’s manual for operating their own business.
+They’re basically what I would have loved to have access to at various points in Nomadic Thread Society’s trajectory.
+This truly feels like the work of a lifetime.